TarekMohammad1/DAO-ESG-Chainlink/README.md

 Within C-Block Chainlink project, the DAO plays an indipensable role in creating a healthy environment for voting to different proposals including but not limited to lots proposols.

-In this repository, we are introducing a DAO that will be formed of auditors who are responsible to create proposals and push them for voting.
+In this repository, we are introducing a DAO that will be formed by auditors who are responsible to create proposals and push them for voting.

 # Usage / Implementation